hnzhangyang/SHC/README.md

 ```

 ## Patch
-The patch function helps you render yuor vnode.
+The patch function helps you render your vnode.
 Before use patch function you must transform your AST Object ( returned the parse function ) into vnode by youself.

 ### Vnode
 Vnode must like below